ravel-net/Faure/README.md

 ## Prerequisites

+- Ubuntu 20.04(recommended) or greater
 - Python 3
 - pip3
-- Ubuntu 20.04(recommended) or greater

 ## Installation

 For installation instructions, see [`INSTALL`](INSTALL).

+We assume your system has matched prerequisites, the `INSTALL` can successfully run under these prerequisites.
+Thus, before installing Faure, please check whether the prerequisites are available.

 ## Faure Command-Line Arguments